milkschen/matchall/README.md

 # Matchall

-`matchall` annotates a VCF with the information in another VCF.
+`matchall` (MATCH ALLele) annotates a VCF with the information in another VCF.
-Example use case: filling the population allele frequency (`AF`) field in a called variant set using information in a reference panel, such as the 1000 Genomes Project.
 This is a Pysam implementation of the variant allele matching algorithm described in this [preprint](https://doi.org/10.1101/2021.01.06.425550).

+Example use case:

+- filling the population allele frequency (`AF`) field in a variant set using information in a reference panel.
+- comparing two VCFs to find shared and private variants

 A variant can be represented in multiple formats.
 An example in the table below shows a variant in two forms.
 The ambiguity in variant representation can confound annotating and result in errors.